How to sign up for the Ohio Liquor summer bottle lottery - NewsBreak

 CLEVELAND (WJW) — It’s not always easy to find certain liquors in Ohio.
 And this week, bourbon lovers can sign up for the Ohio Division of Liquor Control’s summer lottery for a chance at scoring some more rare bottles.

 The Summer Bottle Lottery kicked off Monday and ends Aug.
-24.Teachers begin picketing outside Columbus schools with no negotiations scheduled
+29.Teen cancer patient fights for more funding for pediatric treatments

 The available bourbon bottles include: